God’s Gonna Cut You Down

 Of all people, it had to be Raphael.

-The passengers shifted, subtly but deliberately, until a bubble of space formed around him.
-Diego tugged his hair forward—a habitual gesture ingrained in him as he tried to hide his disfigured face and stared at the floor.
-His heart pounded, and a cold knot tightened in his chest.
+The passengers shifted—subtly but deliberately—until a small bubble of space formed around him.
+Maybe just an inch or two, but it was there.
+In a habitual gesture he’d developed to hide his disfigured face, Diego tugged his hair forward and stared at the floor.
+His heart pounded.
+A cold knot tightened in his chest.

 Accusations had shadowed Diego for all of his thirteen years.
-Claims that he was a growler —one of the twisted, mutated abominations born from the void storms—the walking dead that had once been human.
-They whispered he was some kind of void terror, capable of speaking with the growlers.
-Others claimed he was something far darker—that he could commune with the eldritch Kraal.
+Claims that he was a growler—one of the twisted, mutated abominations born from the void storms.
+The walking dead that had once been human.
+Everyone believed he was some kind of void terror, capable of speaking with the growlers.
+Others whispered that he was something far darker, claiming he could commune with the eldritch Kraal.

 But Diego’s scars weren’t from any void storm.
-He’d been born with the mottled patterns twisting across his face and arm.
-Worse still, his left eye held sparks of purple and an unsettling violet shimmer that only deepened their fear.
+He was born with the mottled patterns twisting across his face and arm.
+Worse yet, his left eye was entirely black and held sparks of purple with an unsettling violet shimmer that only deepened their fear.

 His parents had always denied the accusations, but the rumors weren’t entirely without merit.
 Diego had a gift, one his mother called tu sentido dotado.
-By stretching his senses, he could detect the void terrors lurking nearby and even push them away.
-He could also make himself invisible to them with a skill his father dubbed masking.
+By stretching his senses, he could detect the void terrors lurking nearby and even nudge them away.
+He could also use that same gift to vanish from their awareness—they didn’t even register he was there.
+His father had found this fascinating and dubbed it “masking.”

-Over time, Diego had refined this technique, even learning to extend it to other people.
-Despite the community shunning him, he’d been their guardian, secretly keeping the void terrors at bay.
+Over time, Diego refined this technique and even figured out how to extend it to others.
+Despite being shunned, he’d secretly been their guardian, keeping the void terrors on the space station at bay whenever he could.

-But Diego couldn’t stop the recent Kraal attack.
+But he couldn’t stop this last Kraal attack.

-For a moment, he let the memories flood back, the grief crushing him with the pressure of a collapsing star.
-His heart thudded slow and heavy, every beat a dull, aching toll as he struggled to grasp what had just happened.
+A numbing wail tightened in his chest.
+The loss crushed in on him with the pressure of a collapsing star.
+His heart thudded slow and heavy, every beat an aching toll as he struggled to face what had just happened.

-He fought to keep the tears from falling as his throat tightened.
+He fought to keep the hot tears from falling as his throat tightened.

-The Pod lurched, its doors hissing open, allowing a chaos of noise to crash over them.
+The Pod lurched, its doors hissing open.
+A chaos of noise crashed over them.
 The transit terminal outside churned as survivors flooded in from Pod after Pod.

 Bravo Ring.

-Carlos’ flock now scrambled to impose order on the crush of evacuees.
-The plaza had changed over the years, yet much like those on Charlie Ring, traces of its old art-deco grandeur remained.
-Decorative columns adorned with boxy patterns were very similar—columns he had once scaled, earning him a stern reprimand from a patrol bot.
+Carlos’s flock now scrambled to impose order on the crush of evacuees.
+Much like on Charlie Ring, traces of Serenity’s old Art Deco grandeur remained.
+Decorative columns adorned with boxy patterns that made great handholds were even the same—columns he had once scaled, earning him a stern reprimand from a patrol bot.

-Though here, La Familia had left its mark.
-Religious iconography dominated the space, with shrines to various saints filling niches around the walls.
-Each was elaborately adorned, showcasing hand-painted images lit by the soft glow of flickering lights.
-Even with the thick crowd, the air carried a faint scent of melted wax and incense.
+Though here, unlike at Charlie Ring, La Familia had left its mark.
+Religious iconography dominated the space.
+Shrines to various saints filled niches around the walls.
+Each was elaborately adorned, showcasing hand-painted images lit by the soft flicker of candlelight, which left a faint scent of melted wax and incense in the air.

-Men in drab jumpsuits worked alongside women in equally plain dresses, shouting instructions and shepherding the evacuees into queues.
+Men in drab jumpsuits worked alongside women in equally plain dresses, shouting instructions and guiding the evacuees into queues.
 Others sat behind makeshift desks, scribbling notes or typing commands into green-lit terminals.

-Diego slipped out of the Pod with the other evacuees, hoping to disappear into the flood of people.
-Edging toward a far corner, he wondered how long it would be until he could go back to his home on Charlie Ring when a sharp voice called out.
+Diego stepped out of the Pod with the other evacuees, hoping to disappear into the flood of people.
+Edging toward a far corner, he wondered how long it would be until he could return home when a sharp voice called out.

 “You!
 Boy!”
-A stern-faced man barked, jabbing a finger toward a freshly set-up table where a new line was forming.
+A stern-faced man barked, pointing at a freshly set-up table where a new line was forming.
 “Over there!”

-Obeying the command, he kept his head low and shuffled into the line, hoping to avoid attention.
-When his turn finally came, he stepped up to a woman seated at the table, keeping his head down and letting his bangs fall over his face.
+Obeying the direction, he shuffled into the line, hoping to avoid attention.
+When his turn finally came, he approached a woman seated at the table, keeping his head down and letting his bangs fall over his face.

 Diego reluctantly straightened.
-The woman’s eyes widened, and she let out a startled sound at the sight of his features, fear flickering across her expression.
+The woman’s eyes widened, and she let out a startled sound, fear flickering across her expression.

-“Name?” she repeated, her voice thinner than before.
+“N-Name?” she repeated, her tone thinner than before.

-“D—Diego,” he stammered, his voice cracking, as it had done more often lately.
+“Diego.”
+His voice cracked, as it had done more often lately.
 He clenched his fists, praying this would end quickly.
 The last thing he needed was a scene.

 The question came as a punch to the gut.
 Diego’s throat tightened, the words of an answer refusing to form.